 Now you might wonder what data points you need to work this out.
-Well, personal data, contact details, transaction and behavioural data would suffice.
+Well, personal data, contact details, transaction, and behavioral data would suffice.
 Using these, you could personalize your email subject and message, ads, website content, campaigns, and offers.

 And most importantly, product recommendations.
-Although their recommendation click-through-rate on your site could only be 7% of the total site traffic, it could make up for 24% of orders and 26% of revenue.
+Although the recommendation click-through rate on your site could only be 7% of the total site traffic, it could make up for 24% of orders and 26% of revenue.
 Even the eCommerce behemoth, Amazon confirms that its recommendation system vouched for 29% of its sales, increasing it to $12.83 billion from $9.9 billion, during its second fiscal quarter.